SteffenPL/SteffenPL.github.io/_projects/partially_kinetic_systems.markdown

 We study a framework to couple kinetic systems with other macroscopic components.
 The challenge here is to impose a kinetic constraint onto the evolution of the particle measure of the kinetic system.
 Out approach is to impose the constraint at the microscopic level instead.
-Therefore, we have to adapte the mean-field limit onto a setting with hlonomic constraints.
+Therefore, we have to adapt the mean-field limit onto a setting with holonomic constraints.

 Under appropriate assumptions, **Dorbushin's stability estimate** {% cite golseDynamicsLargeParticle2016 %} generalises well to such constrained systems which yields a fundamental stability estimate and allows proving the mean-field limit.